ortonpaul/FitBuds/README.md

-# Pickhacks 2019 Entry: FitBuds
+# PickHacks 2019 Entry: FitBuds
 ## Inspiration
 We wanted FitBuds to not only be a unique service, but also one that served an overlooked segment of the population: senior citizens.
 According to the CDC, physically active older adults should incorporate around 2.5 hours of moderate endurance activity into their weeks to preserve physical function and mobility.
 However, more than 2/3 of adults do not reach this number.